-The warm climate of Mexico, and especially the humid subtropical setting in the south, is especially conducive to growing bamboo.
+The warm climate of Mexico, and particularly the humid subtropical setting in the south, is especially conducive to growing bamboo.
 In fact, botanists have identified 56 species of bamboo that occur only in Mexico.
 The native bamboos of Mexico include five distinct genera.
-Many other varieties of Asia bamboo have also been brought over and successful re-acclimated to the Latin American lifestyle.
+Many other varieties of Asia bamboo have also been brought over and successfully acclimated to the Latin American lifestyle.

-Of the 56 species of bamboo uniquely indigenous to Mexico, we can classify them in 5 different genera.
+Of the 56 species of bamboo uniquely indigenous to Mexico, we can classify them into five different genera.
 Among these native Mexican bamboos are the members of five genera.
-These are Cryptochloa, Chusquea, Guadua, Olmeca, Otatea and Rhipidocladum.
+These are Cryptochloa, Chusquea, Guadua, Olmeca, Otatea, and Rhipidocladum.

 These include quite a diversity of bamboos, from Cryptochloa strictiflora, a small (roughly 20 cm) bamboo that only grows in the high elevation rainforests, to Guadua aculeata, a giant timber bamboo commonly used for construction in the areas around the Gulf of Mexico.